Skip to main content

 What is Gruntwork Pipelines?

-Gruntwork Pipelines is designed to enable your organization to deploy infrastructure changes to cloud environments with control and confidence.
+Gruntwork Pipelines enables your organization to deploy infrastructure changes to cloud environments with simplicity, control, and confidence.

-Having worked with hundreds of organizations to help them improve DevOps, we've discovered two truths about making changes to infrastructure:
+After working with hundreds of organizations to improve DevOps processes, we’ve identified two key truths about managing infrastructure changes:

-user experience, and the ability to customize Gruntwork Pipelines to support arbitrary steps that your organization needs to establish confidence in a deployment.
+To address the need for assurance, Gruntwork Pipelines provides a clear and user-friendly terragrunt plan experience.
+It also allows customization to include any additional steps your organization requires to build confidence in a deployment.
 Building assurance also factors heavily into our roadmap.

 Built for Terragrunt